schnubor/taxonomy/README.md

 - run `npm install -g yo bower grunt-cli gulp`
 - run `bower install`
 - run `grunt serve`
-- you should be able the site on `http://localhost:9000/`
+- you should be able to use the app on `http://localhost:9000/`

 Done with http://yeoman.io and https://github.com/marcolago/flowtime.js